andy-pham-nguyen/Data_Projects_TripleTen/11 - Sweet Lift Taxi Orders Prediction/README.md

-# 🚕 Sweet Lift Taxi Orders Prediction (Time Series Forecasting)
+# 🚕 Sweet Lift Taxi Orders Prediction & Time Series Forecasting

-## 📌 Overview
+## 📌 Executive Summary
-This project builds time series forecasting models to predict hourly taxi order demand for Sweet Lift Taxi.
-The goal is to help the company allocate vehicles efficiently, reduce wait times, and optimize driver availability.
+This project builds time series forecasting models to predict hourly taxi demand for the Sweet Lift company.
+The analysis focuses on identifying trend and seasonality patterns, evaluating forecasting models, and delivering insights to support operational planning and resource allocation.

-## ✨ Features
+---

+## 🧩 Problem Statement
+Accurate demand forecasting is critical for ride-hailing and transportation companies to optimize staffing, fleet management, and customer satisfaction.
+This project aims to predict hourly taxi orders and analyze temporal patterns to improve demand planning strategies.

+---

+## 🛠️ Tools & Technologies
+- Python (pandas, NumPy)
+- Time Series Analysis (statsmodels)
+- Machine Learning (scikit-learn)
-- Data cleaning & time series preprocessing
+- Data Visualization (matplotlib, seaborn)

+---

+## 🔍 Methodology
+1. Data preprocessing and resampling to hourly intervals
-- Exploratory data analysis (EDA)
+2. Exploratory time series analysis and visualization
-- Feature engineering (lags, rolling windows, time-based features)
-- Model training using multiple algorithms (Linear Regression, CatBoost, XGBoost, etc.)
+3. Time series decomposition into trend, seasonality, and residuals
+4. Feature engineering for temporal patterns
+5. Model training and evaluation using regression and machine learning approaches
-- Model evaluation using RMSE
+6. Performance evaluation using RMSE on a held-out test dataset

+---

+## 📈 Key Findings
+- Strong daily and weekly seasonality patterns were observed in taxi demand
+- Trend analysis revealed fluctuations in ride volume over time
+- Machine learning and statistical models were compared to identify the best forecasting approach
-- Forecasting on test data with visualizations
+- The final model demonstrated stable generalization performance on unseen data

-## 🛠 Tech Stack
-- Python 3.10+
-- Pandas, NumPy
-- Scikit-learn
-- CatBoost, XGBoost
-- Matplotlib, Seaborn
-- Jupyter Notebook

-## 📊 Key Insights (Summary)
-- Taxi orders follow strong hourly and daily patterns
-- Demand peaks typically occur during rush hours
-- Gradient boosting models often outperform basic statistical methods

-- Feature engineering significantly improves model accuracy
+---

+## 💡 Business Recommendations
+- Use demand forecasts to optimize driver scheduling and fleet allocation
+- Anticipate peak demand periods for surge pricing and staffing adjustments
+- Monitor seasonal trends to improve long-term operational planning
+- Integrate forecasting models into real-time decision support systems